Immigration Attorney Services: Italian Citizenship & Genealogy Specialist

 (1) If you have a Italian Ancestral Lineage

-(2) If the right to Italian citizenship has been passed down to you through an unbroken bloodline.
-Jure Sanguinis
+(2) If the right to Italian citizenship has been passed down to you.

 We will evaluate the viability of your ancestral line and obtain the necessary records to begin a citizenship request.
 If your line is viable, we can move forward to completing your Citizenship.

-Once the Italian lineage is confirmed, you will be required to produce certified documentation to petition.
-We are familiar with this process and quickly request all required records.
+Once the Italian lineage is confirmed, you will be required to produce certified documentation.
+We are familiar with this process and request all required records.

 We work directly with a Legal Team located in Italy.
-Our affiliates in Italy offer a complete package for the Italian side.
+Our affiliates in Italy offer a complete package for filing through the Italian Judicial System.
 This includes locating necessary records which originate in Italy, codice fiscale, official document translations, and filing directly through the Italian Judicial System.
-This route may be required for 1948 or "Minor Issue" cases, while also allows you to "by-pass" the wait for a Consulate appointment in the United States by filing in Italy directly.

 Additional petitioners with shared ancestry can join for a discounted rate, so if other family members are qualified through the same ancestor, they can petition together and split the cost.